cognifloyd/stackstorm-aoscx/README.md

 st2 pack install aoscx --python3
 ```

-We are currently pending review to include our pack in [StackStorm Exchange](https://exchange.stackstorm.org/).

 ## Configuration
 The `aoscx.yaml.example` files is an example configuration file used by the AOS-CX Websocket `port_sensor`.